The Kisel-10 Study

 Using the information in death certificates and autopsy reports available from the Swedish National Registry of Mortality, the KiSel-10 researchers were able to follow study participants for up to ten years following the initiation of the four-year intervention period.
 They reported that no participant was lost to follow-up.

 The significantly reduced risk of death from heart disease, first reported in 2013, was seen to persist for the entire ten-year follow-up period in the study participants who had received the Coenzyme Q10 and selenium combination.
 Sub-group analysis of the data showed that the effect persisted in both males and females.
+Moreover, in this ten-year follow-up, Prof Alehagen et al reported significantly reduced all-cause mortality in the active treatment group.

 8. Alehagen U, Aaseth J. Selenium and coenzyme Q10 interrelationship in cardiovascular diseases – A clinician s point of view.
 J Trace Elem Med Biol.
 2015;31:157-62.